Things to Do at Sabah State Mosque

 Things to Do Nearby

-Another beautiful floating mosque built on Likas Bay lagoon, famous for its stunning water reflections
+Another beautiful mosque built on stilts over Likas Bay, offering stunning water reflections and sunset views